Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 Leverage Tools Like changes.page

 Tools such as changes.page can streamline the process while boosting user engagement.
-Features like branding options, SEO benefits, and automated email notifications make these tools a valuable resource.
+Features like branding options, SEO benefits, and automated email notifications make these tools valuable.
 They also integrate with platforms like Zapier, enabling automatic updates directly from your development workflow.

 "Regular updates to the changelog are essential to maintain transparency and trust with users."
 [2]